Date: September 18, 2006

 At this time, based upon the consumer and business claims approved to date, and based on a very conservative estimate of the amount in claims that may be approved as the process continues through the remainder of 2006, the Settlement Administrator and the Parties are estimating that the first Cy Pres distribution amount will be at least $250 million dollars.
 Again, the Parties anticipate that the actual amount of the distribution will ultimately be greater than this initial and necessarily conservative estimate.
 Schools, however, should not rely upon projections about the total amount of the Cy Pres distributions over the next six years for any planning purposes and should only budget based upon actual Cy Pres distributions as they are periodically announced -- such as the $250 million we are announcing at this time.
 As soon as the actual amount of consumer and business vouchers has been determined, the Parties and the Settlement Administrator will let the California Department of Education (CDE) know about the revised Cy Pres amount.

-For more information on the amount of voucher funding available for eligible schools based on the $250 million dollar estimate, and how the amount will be recalculated when the Settlement Administrator and the Parties to the Settlement provide the CDE with the revised Cy Pres amount, go to: http://www.cde.ca.gov/ls/et/st/etv.asp.
+For more information on the amount of voucher funding available for eligible schools based on the $250 million dollar estimate, and how the amount will be recalculated when the Settlement Administrator and the Parties to the Settlement provide the CDE with the revised Cy Pres amount, please see the CDE Education Technology K-12 Voucher Program Web page at http://www.cde.ca.gov/ls/et/st/etv.asp.

 Public school districts that have a state-approved technology plan are required to apply on behalf of their eligible schools.
 County offices of education, direct-funded charter schools, and State Special Schools do not have to meet the state-approved technology plan requirement and will apply on their own behalf.